nathanhlouie/takara.nvim/README.md

 </p>

 ## Features
-- Supports both vim and neovim
+- Supports both Vim and Neovim
 - Integrations for LSP, Treesitter, and many other plugins

 ## Installation